youpengl/youpengl.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2023-10-11 17:00:00-0400
+date: 2024-8-19 12:00:00-0400
 inline: true
 related_posts: false
 ---

-I am honored to be the recipient of the **National Scholarship** (the highest student honor in China), Ministry of Education of China, 2023!
+Our paper on Robust and Fair Federated Learning against Backdoor attacks has been accepted to the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT/UbiComp' 2025).
+Congrats to Weibing!